MeCJay12/lsi-storage-authority/README.md

 ## Change Log

+### 12/6/2024
+- Added LSA 008.011.010.000.
+When upgrading from older versions of LSA, the config file format seems to have changed requiring a config rebuild.
+- Fixed a bug in entrypoint.sh where the config folder was not created so containers without a mounted config would fail to start the service.
 ### 8/15/2024
 - Fixed a bug in entrypoint.sh that overwrote newer versions of LSA on upgrade with a mounted config.
 Please add /conf to the end of your mount point if upgrading from a previous version.
 - Added LSA 007.020.016.000 and 007.019.006.000.